|

 • I explore emerging models for digital and print-on-demand publishing (POD) on behalf of author clients;

 • I know how challenging a climate this is for authors and their books.
-I work with authors to help them get over some of the hurdles in pretty good shape.
+I work with authors to help them get over these hurdles in the best possible shape.

 • I work with businesspeople and academic professionals who want their website copy or résumés, cover letters, and job search materials to have a fresh and dynamic approach.